HomepointXI/Issues/README.md

 Discord: [Homepoint XI Discord](https://discord.gg/aAAMAyK)

-### Project Topaz (aka "Topaz") which all servers are based on has its own separate tracker here: https://github.com/project-topaz/topaz/issues
+### All private servers are based off of a communal codebase and the codebase itself usually has its own issues tracker but
 ***When in doubt as to who to report your issue to, use **our** tracker and we will investigate/forward the issue to them if it is needed.***
-You may occasionally be asked if you can report an issue to Topaz if staff is unavailable, but we try to do that ourselves.
 If you are **100% certain** the bug is **not** something you will need GM help with isn't specific to our custom content (an example is a Wonder NM) you can safely report the problem directly to them.

 **If the issue you would like to report concerns a Job Ability or Job Trait, do not report it here unless you are 100% certain it was already working.
 You can look up [every job on the wiki](http://wiki.HomepointXI.com/Category:Jobs) to see what works and what doesn't.
-Any ability or trait that doesn't yet exist is a Topaz problem, not a HomepointXI problem.**
+Any ability or trait that doesn't yet exist is a codebase problem, not necessarily a HomepointXI problem.**

 ## Issue Report Template